Tuesday, October 19, 2010

 I still see the snake man’s cobra,

-scurrying lose in a determined slither,
+scurrying loose in a determined slither,

 arching up, fanning out his head and